-Physician's Services include telehealth Services as a delivery of care method, for the diagnosis and treatment of a Covered Person's medical condition.
-Telehealth Services means a webbased, video or telephonic visits, calls or consultations between a Covered Person and an Approved Provider.
+Physician's Services include Telehealth Services as a delivery of care method, for the diagnosis and treatment of a Covered Person's medical condition.
+Telehealth Services means web-based, video or telephonic visits, calls or consultations between a Covered Person and a Licensed Physician or other professional provider qualified to provide such services.
+Telehealth does not include Telemedicine.

-An Approved Provider for telehealth Services is a Licensed Physician or other professional provider that has a written agreement with BCBSNE or its third party vendor, as a designated telehealth Services network provider.
 The delivery and scope of telehealth Services are subject to applicable state and federal laws and regulations.